abpio/abp-commercial-docs/en/modules/account.md

 export class AppModule {}
 ```

-The `AccountModule` should be imported and lazy-loaded in your routing module.
+The `AccountPublicModule` should be imported and lazy-loaded in your routing module.
 It has a static `forLazy` method for configuration.
 Available options are listed below.
-It is available for import from `@volo/abp.ng.account`.
+It is available for import from `@volo/abp.ng.account/public`.

 ```js
 // app-routing.module.ts